oddbird/css-sandbox/src/scope/index.md

 - Scopes can have a lower boundary ("donut" shape) to avoid bleeding into nested components
-- Scopes are able to overlap/nest or "extend" each other
+- Scopes are not exclusive, so multiple scopes can include the same elements
 - Scope conflicts are resolved by _proximity_ rather than _source-order_ --
   with inner scope taking precedence when all else is equal